Ultimate Pottery Glazing Tools & Supplies Guide

 Glaze Bulb Applicator Squirt or Trail

-For a more fine-detailed and linear decoration on your bisque ware, a glaze bulb applicator is what you need.
-AMACO 18 Gauge Underglaze and Mixed Media Applicator is one ideal applicator.
-It is of high quality and remains airtight, so your underglaze won’t dry out in the middle of your glazing.
+For a finer, more linear decoration on your bisqueware, a glaze bulb applicator is what you need.
+AMACO 18 Gauge Underglaze and Mixed Media Applicator is a high-quality, airtight applicator that keeps your underglaze from drying out in the middle of your glazing.

 Slip Trailing Applicator